yaoyao12138/lab-self-hosting-k8s/manual-install/README.md

 spans_location {                               # Spans can be stored in either s3 or on disk, this is an s3 example
-    persistent_volume {                            # Use a persistent volume for raw-spans persistence volume_name = "raw-spans"             # Name of the persisten volume to be used storage_class = "nfs-client"           # Storage class to be used }
+    persistent_volume {                            # Use a persistent volume for raw-spans persistence volume_name = ""             # Name of the persisten volume to be used
+        storage_class = "nfs-client"           # Storage class to be used
+    }
 #  s3 {